AsherThomasBabu/Arduino-GSoC/Asher.md

 ### **Phase 3** (August 1, 2020 - August 23, 2020)

-*   This time shall be utilised for creating and documenting the projects required for project hub.
+*   This time shall be utilized for creating and documenting the projects required for the project hub.

-*   This time shall also be utilised for the correction of the issues encountered in the previously curated examples.
+*   This time shall also be utilized for the correction of the issues encountered in the previously curated examples.

 *   This shall be the last 20 days before the final week where all the code is made public, and the mentor and I together review all the work and do the necessary corrections and also finish uploading the projects to Arduino HUB.